Dates/Times for Re-Airing of Louisiana-Based Movie ‘My Southern Family Christmas’ - NewsBreak

 New Orleans Area Priest Dies in Freak Woodworking Accident

-Rev. James "Jimmy" Jeanfreau Jr., a pastor at Immaculate Conception Catholic Church, sustained traumatic injuries while working with a lathe.
+A priest in Marrero, Louisiana died in a woodworking accident at a shop on his church's campus on Tuesday morning.
+Rev. James "Jimmy" Jeanfreau Jr., a pastor at Immaculate Conception Catholic Church, sustained traumatic injuries while working with a lathe, which is a machine used to rotate wood for shaping.

 Lafayette, LA